-To compare two existing CRs, use the differ command.
-For more information, see the differ reference page.
+To compare two existing CRs, use the diffcr command.
+For more information, see the diffcr reference page.

-4.14 Attaching Labels or Attributes to Versions in a CR
+4.15 Attaching Labels or Attributes to Versions in a CR

 You can attach a label or an attribute to the versions in the CR hierarchy of a derived object.